THE RETURN OF NOTHING - advertisement for film script sponsorship

 This is a psychological, sociological, religious art comedy mini-series for TV.
 It is the story of one main character, Boy-Christ.

-Possible Sponsors: Apple, IBM, Coke
+Possible Sponsors: Apple, IBM, Coke, other top computer companies.

 Tell us what you think of this article and if your comments are meritable we will post them up.

 Return To Index